 The aggregate revenues of NetJets and FlightSafety in 2020 declined \$816 million (13.5%) compared to 2019, reflecting lower demand for air travel and aviation services attributable to the COVID-19 pandemic.
 NetJets experienced a decline in flight hours of 27% and FlightSafety's commercial and corporate simulator training hours declined 30% from 2019.
-The comparative service group revenue decline was also attributable to the effects of the disposition of the newspaper operations in March of 2020 and lower revenues from CORT, which was driven by lower demand attributable to the effects of the effects of the effects of the disposition of the newspaper operations.
-Partially offsetting these declines were revenue increases at TTI and at WPLG.
+The comparative service group revenue decline was also attributable to the effects of the disposition of the newspaper operations in March of 2020 and lower revenues from CORT, which was driven by lower demand attributable to the effects of the effects of the effects of the effects of the effects.